mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 @from_file:mps_internal/diagrams/dependencies_6.puml
 ```

-## Implicit dependencies
+## Implicit Dependencies

 MPS adds some dependencies implicitly without listing them in the corresponding dialog.

 Warning: even if the dependencies described below are established implicitly, they aren't taken into account in every aspect of MPS.
 So if an error occurs, make sure you didn't rely on some implicit dependency.
 If in doubt, make the dependency explicit.

-### Implicit dependencies inherited by a generator from its language
+### Implicit Dependencies Inherited by a Generator From Its Language

 A Generator inherits some dependencies from the language where it's defined in: